 Acer Nitro 5: Keyboard and Trackpad

 The keyboard of the Nitro is a major win for the Acer.
 They are responsive, with a travel space of 1.4 millimeters.
 The keys feel pretty while typing and there are hardly any mistypes and lags I feel when typing and gaming.
-The keys are backlit with red when the Nitro is plugged in, making it hard to see in the dark in case of unplugged.
+The keys are backlit with red when the Nitro is plugged in, making it hard to see in the dark if unplugged.

 Also, the WASD keys are embodied with red paint.
 Also, the NitroSense application button, in-game movement keys (WASD), arrow keys, and touchpad are outlined in red, so you can spot them quickly no matter whatever the lighting situation is.